IBM/image-analysis-iot-alert/README.md

 > * Create Node-RED nodes to send the any alert (STEP 6)

-![alt text](images-docs/image-analysis-iot-alert-new.gif "run the whole setup")
+![alt text](images-docs/image-analysis-iot-alert-new.gif "run the whole setup") Click here to view the [IBM Pattern](https://developer.ibm.com/code/patterns/develop-an-iot-app-with-node-red-and-watson/) for this project.

 ## Prerequisites
 You will need the following accounts and tools:
 * [IBM Cloud account](https://console.ng.bluemix.net/registration/)